dadario10/Data_Modeling_Project/README.md

 * More advanced engineered features required

 ## Summary
-The question our team set out to answer was the continued impact of COVID-19 on stock market performance:
+The question our team set out to answer was the continued impact of COVID-19 on stock market performance.

 **Amazon:** The stocks took a steady rise during and following COVID.
 After a market correction, Amazon has continued increasing.